-This nonbinary identity and umbrella term is used to describe people who have a gender that isn’t exclusively male or female.
+This nonbinary identity and umbrella term is used to describe people who have a gender that isn’t exclusively man or woman.

 Neutrois can be a broader term encompassing other gender identities, such as nonbinary, agender, genderfluid, or genderless.

-Also referred to as enby, this is a gender identity and umbrella term for gender identities that can’t be exclusively categorized as male or female.
+Also referred to as “enby,” this is a gender identity and umbrella term for gender identities that can’t be exclusively categorized as man or woman.

-Individuals who identify as nonbinary can experience gender a variety of ways, including a combination of male and female, neither male nor female, or something else altogether.
+Individuals who are nonbinary can experience gender a variety of ways, including a combination of man and woman, neither man nor woman, or something else altogether.

-Some nonbinary individuals identify as trans, while many others don’t.
+Some nonbinary individuals are trans, while many others don’t.

-Whether a nonbinary person also identifies as trans is often dependent on the extent to which that person identifies, even partially, with the sex or gender assigned to them at birth.
+Whether a nonbinary person is also trans typically depends on the extent to which that person identifies, even partially, with the sex and gender assigned to them at birth.

-A gender identity used by people who experience having a gender that can’t be described using existing language due to its complex and unique nature.
+People who use this gender identity experience having a gender that can’t be described using existing language due to its complex and unique nature.

 The classification of a person as male, female, or intersex based on the existing system of organizing human bodies and biologies.